imixs/imixs-cloud/README.md

 # The Architecture

 The *Imixs-Cloud* project supports the concept of *Infrastructure as Code* and you will find a quick setup guide for a Kubernetes cluster below.
 But before you get started we should talk about the core concept of cloud architecture.

+In its core a Kubernetes cluster consists of the following components:

+ * One master node, providing the central services.
+ * One or many worker nodes runing your services and applications.
+ * A central Reverse-Proxy service to dispatch requests from the Internet to your applications.
+ * A private registry to store custom docker images.
+ * A distributed storage solution for stateful services.

 Of course, when you set up your own cloud infrastructure with [Kubernetes](https://kubernetes.io/), you need to take care of your servers and your data.
 Kubernetes offers a well designed idea how to run a cluster on different nodes, providing a stable runtime environment for your containerized applications.
 These concepts are well documented and you will find a lot of tutorials about that.
 But Kubernetes does not provide you with a data infrastructure.
 It provides a well designed API to abstract storage from your application layer, but it leaves open the question where and how you store your data.